angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 using the time allowed for decisions like fetching lands or resolving Ponder to think about what you are likely to build.

-When learning the deck, playing with friends or at a local FNM it is likely to will be given more leeway to resolve it which is great for practice or if you are unfamiliar with the deck.
+When learning the deck, playing with friends or at a local FNM it is likely you will be given more leeway to resolve it which is great for practice or if you are unfamiliar with the deck.
 Often people are very friendly and take some amount of enjoyment from watching the deck be played but I would still advise